 - The onset occurred most frequently at the lateral knee after 2-3 km of running, or hiking over 16km.

 At Capital Physiotherapy, all our physiotherapist is able to assess your running and come up with strategies to help you during your run.
 At capital physiotherapy, we have clinicians who have ample experience returning athletes back to sport.
 If you’ve got lingering pain that is sticking around longer than expected, book in with one of our friendly physiotherapists and get some recommendations on what to do.
-We are conveniently located at South Yarra, Footscray and Balwyn so choose a clinic most convenient for you.
+We are conveniently located at South Yarra, Footscray and Hawthorn (Formerly at Balwyn) so choose a clinic most convenient for you.
 You may drop an email at email@example.com or do an online booking here.